txaiwieser/TWSpriteKitUtils/README.markdown

 ## **IMPORTANT**

 All development happens on the [develop][develop] branch.
-Code is merged back on master branch sometimes.
+Code is merged back on master branch.

 [develop]: https://github.com/txaidw/TWControls/tree/develop